-This randomized phase II/III trial studies how well giving combination chemotherapy with or
+This randomized phase II/III trial studies how well combination chemotherapy with or without

-without rituximab works in treating younger patients with stage III or stage IV non-Hodgkin
+rituximab works in treating younger patients with stage III-IV non-Hodgkin lymphoma or

-lymphoma or B-cell acute leukemia.
-Drugs used in chemotherapy work in different ways to stop
+B-cell acute leukemia.
+Drugs used in chemotherapy work in different ways to stop the growth

-the growth of cancer cells, either by killing the cells or by stopping them from dividing.
+of cancer cells, either by killing the cells, by stopping them from dividing, or by stopping

-Monoclonal antibody, such as rituximab, can block cancer cells growth in different ways.
+them from spreading.
+Monoclonal antibody, such as rituximab, may block cancer growth in

-combination chemotherapy together with rituximab is more effective in treating patients with
+chemotherapy together with rituximab is more effective in treating patients with non-Hodgkin

 View more details from ClinicalTrials.gov.